Skip to main content

 New Self-Employed Workers

 New self-employed individuals perform commercial activities that do not require a trade license, such as freelance writers, consultants, or psychotherapists.
-These workers are responsible for registering with the Social Insurance Institution for Trade and Industry and receive coverage for health, pension, and accident insurance.
-Since 2009, they also have the option to insure against unemployment under an “opt-in” model.
+These workers are responsible for registering with the Social Insurance Institution for the Self-Employed and may become subject to compulsory insurance once statutory income thresholds are exceeded.

 Apprentices

 Apprentices are young workers who undergo vocational training and must sign written apprenticeship agreements.
-They have full insurance coverage (health, accident, unemployment, and pension) and additional protections against dismissal.
+They have full insurance coverage and additional protections against dismissal.
 Apprenticeships provide structured on-the-job training under the supervision of experienced workers and support Austria’s vocational education system.

 Seasonal Workers

-Commonly employed in industries like tourism, hospitality, and agriculture, seasonal workers are protected by collective agreements that ensure fair working hours and full social insurance coverage.
+Commonly employed in industries like tourism, hospitality, and agriculture, seasonal workers are typically protected by the applicable labour rules and collective agreements that govern working hours, remuneration, and social insurance.

 Agency Workers